Dot4diw/PAITools/README.md

 Step3.
 Running.

 ## Note:
 ### 1).
-The path and output file names do not support Chinese, please enter the English path and the name.
+The path and output file name do not support Chinese, please enter the English path and the name.
 ### 2).
 PDF to image only supports single page pdf.
 .